-The program addresses current issues such as globalization, the environment, oil politics, Plan Colombia, and other local and international issues as students learn from individuals who help make change possible.
-Students also learn to compare and contrast models of community participation, organization, development, and social change.
-A home-stay, a hands-on internship, and an independent-study opportunity all are designed to meet students' learning goals.
-Field seminars with local experts and activists provide an intensive immersion into Latin American life and culture.
+The program addresses current issues relevant to Ecuador and Latin America such as globalization, the environment, oil politics, and other local and international issues as students learn from individuals who help make social change possible.
+Students also compare and contrast models of community participation, organization, development, and social change.
+A home-stay, a hands-on internship, and an independent-study project are all designed to meet each students' learning goals.
+Field seminars and trips with local experts and activists provide an intensive immersion into Latin American life and culture.
 Students must have completed at least 2 years of college-level Spanish.

-Students examine the historical, political, and religious roots of the conflict in Northern Ireland, the prospects for peace, and the progress being made.
-Through readings, lectures, discussions, internships, group study projects, and field experiences, this program invites interaction with people involved in social change.
+Students examine the historical, political, and religious roots of conflict in Northern Ireland, the prospects for peace, and the progress being made.
+Through readings, lectures, discussions, internships, group study projects, and field experiences, this program invites interaction with people involved in social change and advancing peace.
 Democracy and Social Change explores theoretical approaches to understanding conflict and its transformation as well as the processes underway in Northern Ireland to create a sustainable democracy.
 Classes are held at the University of Ulster with field study in selected regions of Northern Ireland.

 Study topics such as environmental sustainability, conservation, Māori treaty rights, globalization and trade, history of colonization in New Zealand, green development, tourism and its impacts on local communities, environmental law, environmental planning, and natural resource planning while traveling the North Island.
 The final weeks of the program are based in Wellington, with 20-25 hours per week at individual internship sites.